At Industrial Scripts, we hear it all the time.

 Why focusing on one script reader is counter-productive

-- First up, in 2018 and beyond, screenplays from non-established industry figures (is that you?) have to impress a broad range of tastemakers, execs, producers, agents, managers and other industry figures to gain traction.
+First up, screenplays from non-established industry figures (is that you?) have to impress a broad range of tastemakers, execs, producers, agents, managers and other industry figures to gain traction.

 This isn’t an opinion.